 Update: Just as mysteriously as it entered the Play Store, Work Chrome has left - its listing appears to have been removed.

 The idea behind Google's Android Work effort is to allow users of enterprise devices (whether BYOD or company-provided) to use the apps they're familiar with in one unified experience that keeps work and personal data separate.
 Work data will stay secure, with Android Work providing restrictions and controls for what can be done with the data, while personal data is readily accessible without needing to install any special third-party apps or launchers.
+An organization's administrators can deploy and administer apps in bulk, including internal apps, through the Play Store.
 Read More

 Microsoft Office isn't what it used to be.
 Now instead of plopping down a sizable upfront payment for software you could use indefinitely, customers commit to paying a monthly fee.
 Yet either way, every company needs at least one person who knows how to get the software running and whose job it is to ensure that things stay that way.
 Microsoft's latest Android app, Office 365 Admin, is for them.

 This app comes to Android only a month after the launch of the Windows Phone version, and it looks largely the same.
 Read More

 Google Apps administrators now have a new toy to add to their box of goodies.
 Following the release of a new Admin Console and a new Admin SDK, Google has also rolled out a brand new Android app to the mix.
 For those in control and on the go, you now have the ability to add or suspend users, reset passwords, manage group memberships, directly contact users by phone or email, and audit the logs.
 Read More

 The Facebook application for Android received a nice little update today, making the earlier 1.6 update feel a bit more complete.
 In addition to streamlining the new, prettier newsfeed UI (screenshot #1), v1.6.1 brings these to the table: